henrikmathiesen/sql-with-mysql/README.md

 ### Functions

-SELECT COUNT( * ) FROM Games -- return count (including NULL values)
+SELECT COUNT( * ) FROM Games; -- return count (including NULL values)
-SELECT COUNT( * ) as numberOfPeople from person -- can name result set
+SELECT COUNT( * ) as numberOfPeople from person; -- can name result set
-SELECT COUNT(g.Foo) FROM Games as g -- return count (excluding NULL values)
+SELECT COUNT(g.Foo) FROM Games as g; -- return count (excluding NULL values)
-SELECT MAX(g.Rating) FROM Games as g
+SELECT MAX(g.Rating) FROM Games as g;
+SELECT COUNT(DISTINCT a.Street) from Address as a; -- 'lorem', 'lorem', 'ipsum' will result in 2

-MAX, MIN, AVG, SUM (does not include NULL)
+MAX, MIN, AVG, SUM

 https://mariadb.com/kb/en/sql-99/set-functions/